dylanfesta/HawkesSimulator.jl/docs/src/exp_1and2D.md

 # 1D and 2D Hawkes processes with exponential kernel

-In this example, I simulate either a 1D or a 2D Hawkes process, with a negative exponential interaction kernel
+In this example, I simulate first a 1D self-exciting Hawkes process and then a 2D one.
+The interaction kernel is an exponentially decaying function, defined as:

 ```math
 g(t) = H(t) \,  \frac{1}{\tau} \, \exp\left(- \frac{t}{\tau} \right)